 You can also use positive reinforcement to treat your puppy after their exposure to potentially sensitive or anxiety-inducing stimuli.
 This type of treatment ensures that they are reminded of positive things when they meet other dogs throughout their life.

 Socialisation and desensitisation are key factors in ensuring your puppy grows up to be a healthy and well-adjusted adult dog.
-If you are interested in enrolling in our puppy school, request a booking on our website today or contact us for more information.
+Learn more about preparing your dog for puppy school.